YukiSkyex0/Struggle-Bus-Channel-Docs/docs/pages/Stream Avatars.rst

 At the bottom of the stream are little moving Avatars.
 They are you in the stream!
 When you chat your message will appear on stream from your avatar.

-You can customize them and change them from a selection of Avatars I have added.
+You can customize them and change them from a selection of Avatars I have added either in stream or by going to https://phat32.tv/avatars

 What do they do?
 ----------------